 Let's take a closer look at how to tap into SMS marketing trends

-Market for the post-pandemic consumer.
+Market for the Post-pandemic Consumer

-We know—even a whisper of the word pandemic is causing you to break out in hives but we have to go there for a moment.
+We know even a whisper of the word pandemic is causing you to break out in hives but we have to go there for a moment.
 Living through this testing time has provided all sorts of edge-of-one's-seat plot points.

-Please feed the millennial.
+Please Feed the Millennial

 They are where the spending power is .
 So if text message is what they want, text message is what they shall have.

-Another thing about those millennials?
-They don't like to be talked at.
+Also millennials don't like to be talked at.
 (Who does?)
 They want to be involved in a dialogue.
 SMS provides a low-hassle way for you to forge bi-directional relationships with your customers.

-Strategize for new schedules.
+Strategize for New Schedules